phoebe-gill/pjgill.net/content/page/about.md

 title = "An otherwise bald and unconvincing narrative"
 +++

 I am Benjamin Gill, a software engineer and recent physics graduate, working for [Metaswitch Networks](https://www.metaswitch.com/).
-I am also an [amateur theatrical technician](https://www.camdram.net/people/benjamin-gill), an omnivorous reader, and quite fond of operas and operettas.
+I am also an [amateur theatrical technician](https://www.camdram.net/people/benjamin-gill), member of the [local Green party](https://www.enfieldgreens.org.uk/), an omnivorous reader, and quite fond of operas and operettas.

 My preferred pronouns are he/him.